thecarp/dactyl-keyboard/doc/options-wrist-rest-mounts.md

 ### Parameter <a id="blocks-width">`width`</a>

-The width in mm of the face or front bezel on each block that will anchor a fastener.
+The width in mm of each block that will hold a fastener.

 ### Section <a id="blocks-partner-side">`partner-side`</a>